corpustalk/AlphaRelativeClauseDetector/README.md

 1. Python codes.
 If you are familiar and comfortable with Python coding, you could find the Python codes in the repo.

-2. Our app: Relative Clause Detector.
+2. Our app: Alpha Relative Clause Detector.
 If you like a User Interface (UI) based app, please download our app in the Releases section of this repo.
 We provide our app for both MS Windows and Mac OS users.

 ***